Enrolling in one of our schools

 Where and when is pick-up and drop off?

-School starts at 8:10am, but students can be dropped off as early as 7:30am.
-Kindergarteners are restricted to the area near the play structure in front of school and kindergarten classes line up to go inside with their teachers in this area.
+School starts at 8:05 AM, with drop off beginning at 7:45 AM.
+Kindergarteners remain in the area near the play structure in front of school and kindergarten classes line up to go inside with their teachers in this area.
+Parents say goodbye to their children outside.

-School ends at 3:10pm Monday, Tuesday, Thursday and Friday and at 2:10pm on Wednesdays.
-Kindergarteners are picked up in the COOP area outside the kindergarten classrooms.
-The teacher must see the person picking up your child and shake hands with your child before he or she is dismissed.
+School ends at 3:10 PM Monday, Tuesday, Thursday and Friday and at 2:10 PM on Wednesdays.
+Kindergarteners are picked up outside their kindergarten classrooms.
+The teacher must see the person picking up your student before they are dismissed.

 Are there any kindergarten meet-ups during the summer?